 to understand the guidelines and procedures for securing an internship for credit on UCEAP.

 Step 2: Read Internship Information for Supervisors if you want to intern with a company or sponsor that is unfamiliar with UC internship requirements.
 Share this document with your sponsor (it clarifies expectations and procedures).

 Step 3: Once you have secured your internship, complete the Special Study Internship Form with your supervisor and submit it to your study center representative.

 We are also here to help you along the way with any questions!
-You can meet in person with a UCEAP advisor on campus or direct questions by phone, email, or online chat through our website (1-4 pm weekdays).
+You can meet in person with a UCEAP advisor on campus or a UCEAP Academic Specialist by phone or email.

 Scholarships and Awards

 Many of our scholarships can be combined too.
 Check out the full list of UCEAP scholarships for additional opportunities.

 UCEAP Internship Awards